DEFRA/epr-backend/docs/architecture/decisions/0021-concurrent-summary-log-submission.md

 **Rationale**:

-- Single read of all existing records (efficient bulk query)
+- Verifies summary log is still current for org/reg before starting (prevents stale submissions)
+- Recalculates transformations using same `validatedAt` timestamp as validation phase
+- Org/reg constraint ensures waste records may have changed but preview stats are still accurate
+- Produces identical versions to what user saw in preview (deterministic)
 - Application layer owns business logic (delta calculation, status determination)
-- Idempotency check in application layer (can skip unnecessary writes)
 - Repository receives clean instructions: "append these versions"
 - If processing 15k records becomes a memory concern, this can be batched

-### 4. MongoDB Adapter Implementation
+### 5. MongoDB Adapter Implementation

 The waste records MongoDB adapter implements `appendVersions`: